History of Bakelite Jewelry

 READ

-History of London'S Jewelry District
+The Fascinating History of Jewelry

 Furthermore, examining the color and texture of the jewelry can provide valuable insights.
 Authentic Bakelite usually features vibrant colors that have not faded over time.
 The material also tends to have a warm, soft glow when held up to light.
 Additionally, genuine Bakelite may show signs of age-related patina or slight discoloration due to oxidation, which adds to its vintage charm.